caoruikai/Learn-Use-Create/Linux/linux_ubuntu_note.md

 - Concern of adding a package repository
     - Packages may contain backdoors or malwares.
     - Repository may go offline or stop updating.
+- Proper way to edit repository list (DO NOT edit the `/etc/apt/sources.list` directly): `sudo apt-add-repository universe`
 - Repositories lists
     - `/etc/apt/sources.list`: single file with default repositories.
     - `/etc/apt/sources.list.d/`: `.list` files can be added to this directory.